Decorative gourds, cedar and landers sit on a barrel surrounded by fall foliage

 Hometown Harvest Festival

 Celebrate the abundance of the fall season at Sainte-Marie among the Hurons!
-Experience the beauty of the harvest with take-home crafts and family-friendly activities.
+Experience the beauty of the harvest with take-home crafts, live music, and family-friendly activities.
+Take part in our new kids’ harvest contests for a chance to win great prizes!
 Meet our friendly heritage animals.
 Support talented artisans at our vendor market, featuring only hand-made items.
 And more!

 Dates and times: